wyatt-marshall/phone-and-email/README.md

 # phone-and-email
-Program using regex to find and copy phone numbers and email addresses into clipboard
+Program using regex to find phone numbers and email addresses from copied text.